The people who purchase the new home at 1606 W. Railroad St. in Heidelberg will have a pleasant surprise -- extremely low utility bills.

 "In 1990, the first research effort lasting 10 years was started in Germany.
 The efficiency performance has been verified, and even high-rises are now built to this standard in Europe," she said.

-While a price hasn't been set yet for the three-bedroom house, Action-Housing expects it to sell at an affordable rate for a family interested in a new home with low utility costs.
+While a price hasn't been set yet for the three-bedroom house, Action-Housing expects the house to sell at an affordable rate for a family interested in a new home with low utility costs.

 The house also features all new appliances and carpeting.